26miler/26miler.github.io/index.md

 - 🌱 I’m currently learning more skills to read different stats using strava api

 ### Steps to Activate 26Miler Skill
-- Search skills and games on your Alexa App with keywords, 26 miler or strava.
-From search results, pick 26 miler and enable the skill
+- Search skills and games on your Alexa App (must be pre-installed on your phone) with keywords, 26 miler or strava.
+From search results, pick 'Twenty Six Miler' and enable the skill
 - Once enabled, you must complete the account linking.
 For that, tap 'settings button' --> tap 'link' --> sign in using your strava account credentials (refer to screenshot below)

 ![Image description](assets/css/26Miler_screenshot.jpg)